Naveenaidu/documentation/Help/Getting_In_Touch.rst

 We are working hard to make coala a top choice for static code analysis. coala is a place where people from all over the world are part of a friendly, growing community.
-If you want to get in touch with us, you can do any of the following things:
+If you wedewdsdsadwant to get in touch with us, you can do any of the following things:

 -  Join us on our `gitter channel <https://coala.io/chat>`__